Adolescent sexuality in the United States: Sexual practices

 Adolescents who are better students generally initiate sexual activity later than those who are poor students.
 In addition, among those seventh- and eighth-graders, those with personal and perceived peer norms that encourage adolescents to refrain from sex are less likely to engage in it.

 The percentage of teenagers who report that they are currently sexually active has been dropping since 1991.
 By 2005, the overall percentage of teenagers reporting that they were currently sexually active was down to 33.9%.
 A lower number of sexually active teens are "quite positive in terms of their health and their well-being."

 The condom is the most popular form of contraception used by teenagers.
 Among sexually-active 15-to-19-year-olds, from 2002 to 2010 more than 80% of females and more than 90% of males reported using at least one method of birth control during their last intercourse.
 In 1995, only 71% of girls and 82% of boys reported using contraception the last time that they had sex.
 In 2006 to 2010, one in five sexually-active female teens (20%) and one third of sexually active male teens (34%) reported having used both the condom and a hormonal method the last time that they had sex.
 Less than 20% of girls at risk for unintended pregnancy were not using any contraceptive method the last time they had sex.
-Calendar abstinence, or the rhythm method, was used by 17% of female teens in 2006nto 2008.
+Calendar abstinence, or the rhythm method, was used by 17% of female teens in 2006 to 2008.